akhileshborgaonkar/etl-spark-orderparser/README.md

 # order-parser
 Samsung coding challenge

+@Author : Akhilesh Borgaonkar
+@Email: Borgaonkar.akhilesh@gmail.com
+@Contact: 2035701279

 Approach:
-My approach of solving this question is by scalable way.
+My approach of solving this question is by scalable and faster way.
 The input file resides on HDFS and the rows in the file are read and mapped using spark application.
 The spark application is written in Java 8.
 My solution is a combination of spark and hive action which will help in larger scalability knowing that the order records files are very huge and painful to analyze by conventional programming methods.
 Workflow:
-1. The jar for the spark application is generated and put on the Hadoop server with the input files as a property to fetch.
+1. The jar for the spark application is generated and put on the Hadoop server along with the input files and update the file path in properties as required.
 2. The application is run using spark-submit command through bash.
 3. The resultant rows are saved in hive table for better scalability.
 4. The rows from hive table are then written to a text output file using beeline command.